Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - MUSE: Rewarding loyalty with luxury experiences – Chalhoub Group

-- SKY Germany – on a mission to thank our customer – SKY Germany / Loyalty Prime
+- Sky Germany – on a mission to thank our customer – Sky Germany / Loyalty Prime

 - Share Rewards Programme – Majid Al Futtaim organization